The Flower Palace

 The royal doors swung open, sunlight spilling into the room.
 Two men entered, clearly royal officials of the Prince of Hwachon.

 The first wore pristine white silk under a dark brown coat trimmed in gold.
 A sword hung at his hip, partially concealed by the coat.
 His hair was cut short, as if he had trimmed it himself - uneven strands of his hair falling over his forehead.
 His black eyes scanned the room, and the scar stretching from his upper left lip to the lower right gave him a dangerous edge.
-Sir Ahn.
-One glance confirmed his high standing among the officials.

 Behind him came another man, gentler, with a soft smile and warm brown eyes.
 His hair was long - the sides braided gracefully and crowned with a golden Sangtugwan, and he wore a blue coat over white silk.
-He held a fan, possibly a sharpened metal, instead of a sword.
+He held a fan, possibly a sharpened metal one, instead of a sword.

 "I won't take much time.
 Let's be quick."
 Sir Ahn's voice was deep, with an edge of urgency.
 He pulled an envelope from his robes and began reading aloud.